-In order to achieve the cooling effect, the skin moisture (sweat) has to evaporate.
+To achieve the cooling effect, the skin moisture (sweat) has to evaporate.
 This evaporation process is directly proportional to how humid it is.

 In the case of high humidity – let’s say 70% relative humidity – the air is already highly saturated with water.
 That means the evaporation of moisture from our skin will be more difficult.
 We won’t be able to cool down because of the high humidity.

-Now, what happens if we use a dehumidifier to lower the humidity to a comfortable 40% relative humidity?
+What happens if we use a dehumidifier to lower the humidity to a comfortable 40% relative humidity?

 All of a sudden, the moisture on our skin will be able to evaporate again.
 The surrounding air, being less humid, will take moisture from our skin much more willing.
 In effect, our cooling system will work again.